 General Tips and Necessities

+Ideally, you’ll have a long marshmallow roasting fork for each guest.
 If you can’t find these forks or would like to use something more economical, you can use wooden dowels.
-They should be cut into two-foot lengths and soaked in water for at least an hour prior to the party to prevent their catching fire.
+They should be cut into two-foot lengths and soaked in water for at least an hour before the party to prevent their catching fire.

-Give each guest a small flashlight and/or glow jewelry such as bracelets, rings, or necklaces .
-Not only will this add to the fun of the party, it will help you to keep track of them as they wander around your yard.
+Give each guest a small flashlight or glow jewelry such as bracelets, rings, or necklaces.
+Not only will this add to the fun of the party, but it will also help you to keep track of them as they wander around your yard.